yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

 BUS_WIDTH and PARTITION_CONFIG must be set so ROM will use the correct configuration for *MMCSD boot* from UDA.

-Set using the :command:`mmc bootbus` and :command:`mmc partconf` commands.
+Set by using the :command:`mmc bootbus` and :command:`mmc partconf` commands.
 Go to ``Boot from UDA``.

 - The :command:`mmc bootbus` command sets the BOOT_BUS_WIDTH field where ``mmc bootbus 0 2 0 0``